 - Proposed introduction of non-financial superannuation changes

-Important: An indirect change to the super rules, but highly significant change to the retirement plans of Australians with super savings, is the introduction of a harsher Age Pension assets test since January 2017.
+Age Pension changes affect retirement plans: An indirect change to the super rules, but highly significant change to the retirement plans of Australians with super savings, is the introduction of a harsher Age Pension assets test since January 2017.
 Rather than losing $1.50 for every $1,000 over the full Age Pension threshold as the current test applies, instead, since January 2017 a retiree loses $3.00 for every $1,000 of assets over the full Age Pension threshold.
 The harsher Age Pension assets test means more than 300,000 Australians lost part, or all, of their Age Pension entitlements.
-For more information on the Age Pension changes , see SuperGuide articles Age Pension: 330,000 Australians lose entitlements since January 2017 and Latest retirement deal!
-Lose Age Pension, receive Seniors Health Card .
+For more information on the Age Pension changes and the interaction of these changes with the super rules, see the following SuperGuide articles: Treasurer Morrison’s ‘Retirementgate’ encourages Aussies to spend and take Age Pension and Retirement income and savings trap: 13 findings from Save Our Super’s paper and Age Pension: 330,000 Australians lose entitlements since January 2017 and Latest retirement deal!
+Lose Age Pension, receive Seniors Health Card.

-Continue reading this article for a summary of the super changes, or refer to the earlier paragraph to access convenient links which take you to an explanation of each selected super change.
+Continue reading this article for a summary of the July 2017 super changes affecting the 2017/2018 year, or refer to the earlier paragraph of this section to access convenient links which take you to an explanation of each selected super change.

-Effective from 1 July 2017, “a $1.6 million superannuation transfer balance cap on the total amount of superannuation that an individual can transfer into retirement phase accounts.”
-The cap will be applied to “both current retirees and to individuals yet to enter their retirement phase.”
-This cap will be indexed in $100,000 increments, in line with increases in the consumer price index (rate of inflation).
-The financial consequence for current retirees is, if they have more than $1.6 million of super in pension phase, they will need to withdraw the excess balance OR revert the excess amount to accumulation phase (which is then subject to 15% earning tax), before 1 July 2017.
-Subsequent earnings on this pension balance, from July 2017, will not be required to be withdrawn.
+Effective since 1 July 2017, a $1.6 million superannuation transfer balance cap has been imposed on the lifetime amount of superannuation that an individual can transfer into retirement phase.
+Subsequent earnings on this retirement phase, from July 2017, will not be required to be withdrawn, or reclassified.
+The cap applies to existing and future retirees, and the $1.6 million cap will be indexed in $100,000 increments, in line with increases in the consumer price index (rate of inflation).
 Note that special rules apply to defined benefit pensions.
-This measure is RETROSPECTIVE, because it applies to Australian super balances that have been accumulated in the past, under existing laws.
 The lack of grandfathering indicates this policy applies retrospectively.
 For more information on this policy see SuperGuide articles:

 - Burden on retirees: Monitoring the $1.6 million transfer balance cap